The Archives at Eden Theological Seminary

-Access to the archives is by appointment only.
+Access to the Archives is by appointment only.
 Please contact one of the persons listed above to make an appointment.
-The Senior Research Consultant and the Archivist at Eden are also available for consultation by telephone, mail and email.
+The Librarian and Archivist at Eden are also available for consultation by telephone, mail and email.

-• Photocopying of archival material is permitted if the original is in sound condition.
+- Photocopying of archival material is permitted if the original is in sound condition.
 Photocopies are 10 cents per page.
-A microfilm reader with a coin-operated printer is also available for use.

 The Evangelical Synod of North America (ESNA) Collection

-The Evangelical Synod of North America was founded in 1840 as German Evangelical Church Society of the West in Mehlville, Missouri, which is near St. Louis.
+The Evangelical Synod of North America was founded in 1840 as Deutscher Evangelischer Kirchenverein des Westens (German Evangelical Church Society of the West) in Mehlville, Missouri, which is near St. Louis.
 It merged with the Reformed Church in the United States in 1934 to form the Evangelical and Reformed Church, which in turn merged with the Association of Congregational Christian Churches to form the United Church of Christ in 1957.